Skip to main content

 4. Register with DMAchoice

-Registering with DMAchoice may not cover political mailings, necessarily, but it’s a good measure to stop junk mail in general
+Registering with DMAchoice may not cover political mailings specifically, but it’s a good measure to stop junk mail in general

 A non-profit organization run by the Data and Marketing Association, DMAchoice allows you to customize mail preferences to manage the type of direct mail you receive.
 For a nominal fee, you can opt out of entire categories of direct mail, including ads, catalogs, and charity mail.